oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     if and only if they have the same keys and the same value for each key.

 * **Serialization**:
-    Serialization, or encoding, is the process of converting application information into a document.
+    Serialization, or encoding, converts application information into a document.
-    De-serialization, or decoding, converts a document into information instances usable by an application.
+    De-serialization, or decoding, converts a document into information instances usable by applications.

 * **Description**:
     Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and are ignored by applications using the schema.

 ### 1.2.2 Acronyms and abbreviations

+* **DM**: Data Model
+* **IM**: Information Model
+* **UML**: Unified Modeling Language

 ### 1.2.3 Document conventions